A topological proof of Wolpert's formula for the Weil-Petersson symplectic form in terms of the Fenchel-Nielsen coordinates

 {\bf Acknowledgement}: The author sincerely thanks Tsukasa Ishibashi and Paul Norbury for helpful discussions.
 In particular, \S\ref{sec:spin} is inspired by discussions with P.N.
-Moreover he also thanks one of the audiences in his talk at the MFO workshop `Teichm\"uller Theory: Classical, Higher, Super and Quantum' (August 2023) who pointed out the ambiguity of the cell decomposition coming from Dehn twists.
-The present research is supported in part by the grants JSPS KAKENHI 19H01784 , 20H00115 , 22H01125 , 22H01120 and the joint project between OIST (Hikami Unit) and University of Tokyo.
+Moreover he also thanks one of the audiences in his talk at the MFO workshop `Teichm\"uller Theory: Classical, Higher, Super and Quantum' (August 2023) who pointed out the ambiguity of the cell decomposition coming from Dehn twists. {Moreover he thanks the anonymous referee for his/her valuable comments to an earlier version.} The present research is supported in part by the grants JSPS KAKENHI 19H01784 , 20H00115 , 22H01125 , 22H01120 and the joint project between OIST (Hikami Unit) and University of Tokyo.